sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/Two_Sanskrit_Inscriptions.md

          33.
       Áryá.

   None of these metres call for special remark, except those of stanzas 6, 21, 24, 32, and 34.
 In these we have quatrains composed of the *Indravajrá* and *Upendravajrá* measures intermixed.
+The modes in which they are combined were long ago alluded to,❋[^8] but have not yet been detailed; and the Ákhyának, which Colebrooke correctly limits,†[^9]has erroneously been understood as embracing all these variations.‡[^10] The Ákhyánakí, as ordinarily described, is the same as the *Smṛiti*; some, on the other hand, holding it to be one with the *Maṇiprabhá*.
+The *Viparitákhyának*i, again, is equivalent to the Śivá; or, perhaps, on a different view, it corresponds with the Śubhá.
+Very likely the comprehensive nomenclature about to be brought forward is of somewhat late origin.
+It does not, however, furnish appellations for mere factitious or new-fangled refinements; as will be seen—to go no further❋[^11]—by the annexed references to a few of the first fifty-nine stanzas of a single canto of the RaghuvanŚa.†[^12]The pure *Upendravajrá* and the pure *Indravajrá* constitute, respectively, the beginning and the end of the series.

-The modes in which they are combined were long ago alluded to,[❋](# "Colebrooke s Miscell.
+[^8]: "Colebrooke s Miscell.
 Essays, ii.
+100."

-100.") but have not yet been detailed; and the Ákhyának, which Colebrooke correctly limits,[†](# "Ibid., ii.
-124, 164.")has erroneously been understood as embracing all these variations.[‡](# "Dr. Stenzler s Raghuvans a, p.
+[^9]: "Ibid., ii.
+124, 164."

+[^10]: "Dr. Stenzler s Raghuvans a, p.
 174; and Dr. Boehtlingk s S ákuntala, p.
-290. Other editors have gone still further astray, in supposing the term Indravajrá to denote a tetrastich of any of the sixteen sorts named in the text, the Upendravajrá") The Ákhyánakí, as ordinarily described, is the same as the *Smṛiti*; some, on the other hand, holding it to be one with the *Maṇiprabhá*.
-The *Viparitákhyának*i, again, is equivalent to the Śivá; or, perhaps, on a different view, it corresponds with the Śubhá.
-Very likely the comprehensive nomenclature about to be brought forward is of somewhat late origin.
-It does not, however, furnish appellations for mere factitious or new-fangled refinements; as will be seen—to go no further[❋](# "The eleven stanzas, blended of Upendravajrás and Indravajrás, which occur in the S ákuntala, exemplify no less than nine of these species.")—by the annexed references to a few of the first fifty-nine stanzas of a single canto of the RaghuvanŚa.[†](# "My authorities for the following particulars are the Chhando-mártanda, as cited in the Vrittaratnákarádars a of Divákara Bhatta, son of Mahádeva Bhaṭṭa; and a treatise on Prákrit prosody, my copy of which is defective at the commencement and at the conclusion, and of which I know neither the title nor the author.
-If the Sanskrit names in the first column here given have Prákrit representatives, I have not met with them.")The pure *Upendravajrá* and the pure *Indravajrá* constitute, respectively, the beginning and the end of the series.
+290. Other editors have gone still further astray, in supposing the term Indravajrá to denote a tetrastich of any of the sixteen sorts named in the text, the Upendravajrá"

+[^11]: "The eleven stanzas, blended of Upendravajrás and Indravajrás, which occur in the S ákuntala, exemplify no less than nine of these species."

+[^12]: "My authorities for the following particulars are the Chhando-mártanda, as cited in the Vrittaratnákarádars a of Divákara Bhatta, son of Mahádeva Bhaṭṭa; and a treatise on Prákrit prosody, my copy of which is defective at the commencement and at the conclusion, and of which I know neither the title nor the author.
+If the Sanskrit names in the first column here given have Prákrit representatives, I have not met with them."

 |             |                                                                                  |                     |                     |                 |
 |:-----------:|:--------------------------------------------------------------------------------:|:-------------------:|:-------------------:|:---------------:|